Alirezaar82/Alirezaar82/README.md

 - Designing smart systems by combining all my tools — Python, Rust, Django, APIs, and more
 - Exploring datasets, training and evaluating models using **TensorFlow**, **Pandas**, and **NumPy**
 - Working with **Blender's Python API** to automate 3D tasks and bring intelligence to creative workflows 🎨🧠
+- Passionate about programming at every level — from high-level applications to low-level systems and hardware 🚀🔧
 - Engineering every line of code with the precision of a Ferrari F1 team 🏁💨
 ---